webgptorg/promptbook/README.md

 ### Executor

-Executor is a simple async function that takes input parameters and returns output parameters _(along with all intermediate parameters and input parameters = it extends input object)_.
+Executor is a simple async function that takes INPUT  PARAMETERs and returns OUTPUT PARAMETERs _(along with all intermediate parameters and INPUT  PARAMETERs = it extends input object)_.

 Executor is made by combining execution tools and prompt template pipeline library.
 It can be done in two ways: